• Skip to primary navigation

 Steps for cooking the chicken in the marinade.

-Start off by combining all the marinade ingredients in a saucepan that is large enough to hold all your chicken pieces.
+Start by combining all the marinade ingredients in a saucepan large enough to hold all your chicken pieces.

 Submerge the chicken pieces in the marinade and turn them to coat all over.

-Cover the saucepan with a lid, bring to the boil and then turn down the heat to a strong simmer and allow the chicken to cook in the marinade for 10 minutes.
+Cover the saucepan with a lid and allow it to come to a boil.
+Turn down the heat to a strong simmer and leave the chicken to cook in the marinade for 10 minutes.

 Remove from the heat and allow to cool slightly before placing on the barbeque.